All Episodes

 It'll be two decades before there's a finished building there.

-Uh that's something to do with Al Qaeda.
+That's something to do with al-Qaeda.

-But they can't do that every week.
+But, but, they can't do that every week.

-They can't do that every year, they can't do that every decade.
+They can't do that every decade.

 Mark Stein for Rush, more ahead.

-The excellence in Broadcasting Network, Mark Stein in for Rush.
+The Excellence in Broadcasting Network, Mark Stein, in for Rush.

-Uh in the days after the Boston Marathon bombing, some people thought it would be a Muslim terrorist.
+In the days after the Boston Marathon bombing, some people thought it would be a Muslim terrorist.

 In fact, it's both.

-Uh they're Caucasian Muslims, that's to say Muslims from the Caucasus from Chechnya, at least one of them is a United States citizen.
+At least one of them is a United States citizen.

 It's a ghost town.

-It is weird to look at pictures of a great iconic East Coast city and to see the famous streets empty.
+It is weird to look at pictures of a great, iconic East Coast city and to see the famous streets empty.

-Aside from anything else, look at the commercial value that has been wiped off uh Boston and Massachusetts business.
+Aside from anything else, look at the commercial value that has been wiped off Boston and Massachusetts business.

-Uh we will learn more as the weekend proceeds, and Rush will be here to put it all together for you on another week of excellence in broadcasting starting Monday, live at noon Eastern.
+And Rush will be here to put it all together for you on another week of excellence in broadcasting starting Monday, live at noon Eastern.